Solam777/Oxono/Theorie/theory-g62368.md

    1. Automatically updates the UI when nodes are added or removed, supporting dynamic interfaces.
       Simplifies data binding, eliminating the need for manual updates to the UI.
       Provides direct access to child nodes, making it easy to build and modify complex layouts programmatically.

+ # Q6 #
+  2. yes, i can do it.
+There add all component one time
+  3. If a component exceeds the limits of the VBox, it may overlap with other interface components. for manage this we can just upgrade the size of the component, use the setclip() methode or use scrollpane()

+ # Q7 #
+  1. they will be on each other
+  2. the “Password” label will be centered horizontally in its cell
+  3. the password field become more flexible, it adapte to the window